reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 What is this test case doing?

 1. Tries to find a city and asserts that it's equal to the expected city
-2. Deletes a city and a verifies the delete method on the repository has been called
+2. Deletes a city and verifies that the delete method on the repository has been called
 3. Tries to find the previously created city again but expecting an exception.

 We must call `cityRepository.reset()` to let Mockito forget what was declared before that line.
-This is necessary, because we declared two different behaviours of `cityService(expected.getId())` in the same test.
+This is necessary, because we declared two different behaviors of `cityService(expected.getId())` in the same test.
+This test case's because we declared two different behaviors of `cityService(expected.getId())` in the same test.
 This test case's design is unfortunate.
 It tests too much for one single test and could be split in simpler and smaller units:

 ```java